kingdragox99/After-Earth-1337/README.md

 The pollution bar if it is at max your city dies turn after turn!
 The energy bar if it falls to 0% your towers and buildings will not be able to function anymore!
-Your life bar if it is at 0 it's game ove!
+Your life bar if it is at 0 it's game over!

 ## The resources of the game: